Coast Guard, DHS.

-Temporary special local regulations are being established for the Columbus Day Regatta.
-The event will be held from 9 a.m. to 5 p.m. on October 12 and 13, 2002 in Biscayne Bay, Miami, Florida.
-These regulations create a regulated area that limits the movement of non-participant vessels and are needed to provide for the safety of life on navigable waters during the event.
+The Coast Guard proposes to establish permanent local regulations for the Columbus Day Regatta.
+The event is held annually from 10 a.m. to 5 p.m. on Saturday and Sunday of Columbus Day weekend on Biscayne Bay, Miami, Florida.
+The regulations create a regulated area that temporarily limits the movement of non-participant vessels.
+These regulations are needed to provide for the safety of life on navigable waters during the event.

 FOR FURTHER INFORMATION CONTACT:

-BMC Victor Sorensen, Coast Guard Group Miami at (305) 535-4317.End Further Info End Preamble Start Supplemental Information
+BMC D. Vaughn, Coast Guard Sector Miami, Miami Beach, Florida, (305) 535-4317.End Further Info End Preamble Start Supplemental Information

 Background and Purpose

-Columbus Day Regatta, Inc., is sponsoring a sailboat race with approximately 500 sailboats, ranging in length from 20 to 60 feet participating in the event.
-The race will take place in Biscayne Bay from Dinner Key to Soldier Key on October 12 and 13, 2002.
-There will also be approximately 50 spectator craft and several hundred additional vessels in the area for an annual Columbus Day gathering.
-These regulations are intended to promote safe navigation on the waters of Biscayne Bay by controlling the traffic in the regulated area.
-Start Printed Page 63266
+Columbus Day Regatta, Inc., sponsors a sailboat race with approximately 500 sailboats, ranging in length from 20 to 60 feet, that participate in the event.
+The race takes place in Biscayne Bay, from Dinner Key to Soldier Key, Saturday and Sunday during the second weekend in October (Columbus Day Weekend).
+Approximately 50 spectator craft, and several hundred additional vessels, transit the area for the annual event.
+These regulations are intended to provide for the safety of life on the waters of Biscayne Bay during the event by controlling traffic in the regulated area.

 Assistance for Small Entities